-Right to make complaints to the Swedish Data Protection Authority
+Right to make complaints to the Swedish Authority for Privacy Protection

-If you believe that we violate the rules on personal data processing, you have the right to submit a complaint to the Swedish Data Protection Authority, which is the supervisory authority for the processing of personal data.
+If you believe that we violate the rules on personal data processing, you have the right to submit a complaint to the Swedish Authority for Privacy Protection, which is the supervisory authority for the processing of personal data.